edward362/pinescript-impulsive-candles/README.md

 - Later, around 16:00, another **2.25 impulse** prints, finalizing the cluster before volatility compresses.

 **The practical takeaway:**
-Clusters of impulsive candles help traders **anchor directional bias** and **time entries** —
+Clusters of impulsive candles help traders **anchor directional bias** and **time entries**.
-for example, favoring **pullback shorts** into prior impulsive zones when bearish impulses dominate,
+For example, favoring **pullback shorts** into prior impulsive zones when bearish impulses dominate,
 or staying flat when the tape stops printing new impulses.

-To support this visually, each impulsive candle automatically plots a **midline at 50 % of its body**,
+To support this visually, each impulsive candle automatically plots a **midline at 50% of its body**,
 giving **price-action traders a reference for likely retracement zones**.
-These midlines often align with **Fibonacci retracement areas (50 % – 61.8 %)**,
+These midlines often align with **Fibonacci retracement areas (50% – 61.8%)**,
-allowing traders to anticipate where price may **pull back before continuation** —
+allowing traders to anticipate where price may **pull back before continuation**,
-all **without needing a footprint or order-flow chart**.
+without needing a footprint or order-flow chart.

 > 🧭 In short, the combination of impulse clusters + body-midline levels
-> provides a clean, order-flow-aware framework derived entirely from price action —
+> provides a clean, order-flow-aware framework derived entirely from price action,
 > perfect for discretionary traders who want context without raw delta data.

 ---